 To clarify – this updated, Americanized vegan coleslaw recipe is from my book, Simple Green Meals, available now in our Rawkstar Shop.
 Making it will yield a protein-packed, nutrient-dense side dish without any of the artificial ingredients or refined oils we see in the store bought versions.

-This Vegan Coleslaw Recipe is the perfect side dish for grilling out, a topping for your next batch of Sweet Potato Zoodles or making ahead and eating for lunches a quick snack during the week.
-And if you sneak a spoonful out of the fridge when no one is looking, I certainly won't tell.
+This Vegan Coleslaw Recipe is the perfect healthy BBQ side, a topping for your next batch of Sweet Potato Noodles or making ahead and eating for lunches a quick snack during the week.
+And if you sneak a spoonful out of the fridge when no one is looking, I certainly won’t tell.
 Here are some of my fav things to pair with coleslaw:

 Traditional coleslaw contains mayo as the dressing, which is usually made with eggs.
 To make it vegan, you’ll need to rawk the perfect egg free dressing to toss your cabbage and carrots with.
 Our recipe below is a top-notch solution!